 - Tackle those mattresses, flip them over and give them a good hovering.
 Sometimes it’s also a good idea to pop them outside in the sunshine for a couple of hours as this helps to rid of any microscopic creatures looking to make your mattress their new home.

 - Steam cleaning is a good way to freshen everything up, from soft furnishings to hard flooring and tiles, you can do it all with a good steam cleaner.

-- Sort out your clothing, store away anything seasonal that you know won’t be needed for a while, again popping them into self-storage helps to free up some wardrobe space.
+- Sort out your clothing, and store away anything seasonal that you know won’t be needed for a while, again, popping them into self-storage helps to free up some wardrobe space.
 And don’t hold onto things that you don’t intend to wear again, be realistic and discard or give away items rather than hoarding them.

-- Nook and crannies usually offer some unwelcome surprises, but during a good spring clean it’s good to spot them before they get worse, things such as leaky taps, cracked tiles, broken handles etc. Now’s the time to repair or replace them so that they don’t cause any further problems down the line.
+- Nook and crannies usually offer some unwelcome surprises, but during a good spring clean, it’s good to spot them before they get worse, things such as leaky taps, cracked tiles, broken handles etc. Now’s the time to repair or replace them so that they don’t cause any further problems down the line.

 - Sort out your outdoor furniture, clean them and place them into self-storage while not in use.
-Whilst you’re at it, pop all of those seasonal items into storage too, such as leaf blowers, sledges, snow shovels, etc, as they won’t be needed for quite some time.
+Whilst you’re at it, pop all of those seasonal items into storage, too, such as leaf blowers, sledges, snow shovels, etc., as they won’t be needed for quite some time.

 - Tackle some early spring gardening chores, ready for summer, such as trimming back bushes and shrubs, aerating the lawn and adding fresh mulch.
 Bundle tools once you’re done and pop them into storage and out of the way.

 One of the good things about doing a spring clean is that it helps to improve our home cleaning methods and establish new ways and habits to make the job easier in the future.